ELCBAh/cookie_clicker-project/README.md

-Basic cookie clicker game so I can learn python.
+Basic cookie clicker game so I can practice python.